MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-information-protection.md

 - Make sure your app is a SAML-based apps that utilizes Azure AD for single sign-on.
 For more information on supported apps, see [Supported apps and clients](proxy-intro-aad.md#supported-apps-and-clients).

-- Azure Information Protection classification labels must be configured and used inside your organization.
+- Microsoft Information Protection sensitivity labels must be configured and used inside your organization.

 ### Steps